 On the other hand, there were moments of pure bliss.
 I realized I wanted to be a surgeon, and one whom I idolize agreed to mentor me; I was trusted to make incisions, sew on viscera, and close skin; I accompanied the lead surgeon to tell a family that surgery had gone well; my patient grabbed my hand and thanked me for being there.
 There were moments when the theoretical knowledge of the first two years suddenly takes on new dimension and meaning when applied to human beings – those indescribably satisfying “clicks” of new synaptic connections forming in your own brain.
 Upon your consciousness settles the realization that you are becoming more skilled, knowledgeable, and capable every single day.

 I am grateful for the experiences prior to medical school that helped me develop a certain level of resilience.
 Living in a foreign country, working for a tough boss and tougher clients, getting multiple med school rejections, going through break-ups, losing loved ones unexpectedly – the list of grit-building exercises goes on and on.
 The challenges I have overcome prior to medical school have helped me keep the occasional nightmares of third year in perspective.

-If you choose to pursue your dream of medicine, then I encourage you to come to terms with the waking reality.
+If you choose to pursue your medical school dream, then I encourage you to come to terms with the waking reality.
 Consider your own ability to rebound after a psychic challenge.
 Medical school, residency, fellowship – these are not static means to an end – they are part of the dream with all of its emotional swings and guaranteed terrors.
 That said, I will not stop going to sleep fearing a nightmare.
 Indeed, when I crawl under the covers and turn out my light I am hopeful that tonight I will fly.